-English Muffins are flattish, yeast leavened breads cooked on a griddle.
-I chanced upon them during our stay in US.
+English Muffins are flattish, yeast-leavened breads cooked on a griddle.
+I chanced upon them during our stay in the US.
 They are used for making a variety of breakfast sandwiches and are apparently the bread of choice for Egg Benedict, according to WIKIPEDIA .
 But we grew to love them as they are EXCELLENT toasted!
-Smeared with butter and maybe some jam, they are the BEST toasts you would've eaten!
+Smeared with butter and maybe some jam, they are the simply BEST toasts you would've eaten!

 This recipe from THE KITCHN is quite straightforward even though it requires a starter and overnight rise.
 Enough to scare off beginner bread bakers.
-But really fear not.
-The starter is a five-minute job and then you leave it for the yeast to do its job quietly for sometime.
-The longer the starter sits, the better will be the flavour for your English muffins.
+But really fear not!
+The starter is a five-minute job and then you leave it for the yeast to do its job quietly for some time.
+The longer the starter sits, the better will be the flavor for your English muffins.
 That said, you can use it for the dough after an hour.

 It's a wonderful recipe to make for the weekend for that lazy brunch you love.
 Store the leftover English muffins in the refrigerator, and get ready for the most delicious toasts or quick breakfast sandwiches on weekday mornings.

 So put your bread baking fears aside and give these lovely craggy delicious Easy Vegan English Muffins a chance.
 I bet you'll love them!

 If you try this recipe, do let me know.
 I’d love to hear from you!
 Please tag me on Instagram @tashasartisanfoods, using the hashtag #tashasartisanfoods.
 You can also FOLLOW ME on INSTAGRAM, PINTEREST for more fabulous recipes!

 - 1/2 cup Water